oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 When the `sign` command is invoked, the expression is tokenized, and then the following strategies are applies:
-- if the expression simply contains `0`, nothing is made
+- if the expression only contains `0`, nothing is made
-- if the expression simply contains the last result variable, its value is inlined before applying the sign change
+- if the expression only contains the last result variable, its value is inlined before applying the sign change
 - based on what is under the cursor:
     - numeric value:
-        - the operand is the first of the expression, so the sign is implicit +, simply negate the value
+        - the operand is the first of the expression, so the sign is implicit +, negate the value
         - the operand is preceded by something else, apply a sign change on the previous token
     - operator:
-        - the operator is -, simply replace it by +
+        - the operator is -, replace it by +
-        - the operator is +, simply replace it by -
+        - the operator is +, replace it by -
         - the operator is !, need to identify the operand, and then apply the full strategies on it
     - identifier (function, variable, constant):
-        - the token is the first of the expression, so the sign is implicit +, simply negate the value
+        - the token is the first of the expression, so the sign is implicit +, negate the value
         - the token is preceded by something else, apply a sign change on the previous token
     - sub-expression:
-        - the token is the first of the expression, so the sign is implicit +, simply negate the value
+        - the token is the first of the expression, so the sign is implicit +, negate the value
         - the token is preceded by something else, apply a sign change on the previous token
 - when a sign change need to be applied:
     - if an operator precedes the operand:
-        - the operator is -, simply replace it by +
+        - the operator is -, replace it by +
-        - the operator is +, simply replace it by -
+        - the operator is +, replace it by -
-        - the operator is not + or -, simply negate the value
+        - the operator is not + or -, negate the value
-    - if a function or a left parenthesis precedes the operand, simply negate the operand
+    - if a function or a left parenthesis precedes the operand, negate the operand

 Then the current expression is replaced the sign changed one.